-Initially, Administration will work with the eight (8) sporting clubs and community groups in category one (1) and two (2) who are currently on a month-to-month lease (holding over) to transition them over to the new Property Management Framework.
-Groups that want to transition to the new Framework before the end of their lease will be helped next.
-The remaining groups will be helped when their leases expire.
+Initially, Administration will work with the eight (8) sporting clubs and community groups in category one (1) and two (2) who are currently on month-to-month lease (holding over) to transition them over to the new Property Management Framework.
+Groups wishing to transition to the new Framework prior to the expiration of their lease will be assisted next, followed by the remaining groups, when their leases expire.